manish-vi/social_network_graph_link_prediction/README.md

 ### 4. Business objectives and constraints:
 - No low-latency requirement.
-- Probability of prediction is useful to recommend ighest probability links
+- Probability of prediction is useful to recommend highest probability links

 ### 5. Performance metric for supervised learning:
 - Both precision and recall is important so F1 score is good choice